AppliedEnergistics/Applied-Energistics-2/guidebook/getting-started.md

 To get started with Applied Energistics 2, one must first find a [meteorite](./features/meteorites.md).
 These are fairly common and tend to leave massive holes in the terrain, so you've probably encountered one in your travels.
 If you haven't, you can craft a <ItemLink id="meteorite_compass" />, which will point toward the nearest <ItemLink id="mysterious_cube" />.

 Once you have found a meteorite, mine into its center.
-You will find certus quartz clusters, certus quartz buds, budding certus quartz of various types, and a Mysterious Cube in the center.
+You will find certus quartz clusters, certus quartz buds, [budding certus blocks](../items-blocks-machines/budding_certus.md) of various types, and a Mysterious Cube in the center.

 Mine the certus quartz clusters and any certus quartz blocks you find.
 You can also pick up the budding certus blocks, but without silk touch they will drop as plain certus quartz blocks and even with silk touch they will degrade by one tier.